 The Spartan Club, comprised of Case Institute of Technology (CIT), Western Reserve University (WRU) and Case Western Reserve University (CWRU) alumni, parents of current students, faculty and staff, and friends of the University, is aimed at helping foster and honor the proud tradition of athletics at the University, while also supporting the current student-athletes.
 For more information on the Spartan Club, and to help support its purpose by becoming a member, CLICK HERE.

-Case Western Reserve University senior Ananth Suresh, a jumper on the men’s track and field team, and senior Suhan Mestha, a swimmer on the women’s swimming and diving team, have been named the Spartan Club Athletes of the Week for their performances this past week.
+Case Western Reserve University sophomore Jake Ryan, an outfielder/catcher on the baseball team, and junior Nicole Carty, a first baseman/pitcher on the softball team, have been named the Spartan Club Athletes of the Week for their performances this past week.

 The Spartan Club Athletes of the Week are selected by the CWRU Department of Athletics each Monday, based on their performance during the previous week of competition.

-Michael Hradesky (men’s track and field) finished third in the 1,000-meter run as the Spartans competed at the Kent State Tune Up on Saturday.
-Hradesky crossed the finish line in a time of 2:33.89.
+Trey Razanauskas (men’s track and field) finished first in the 1,500-meter run at the CWRU Invitational on Saturday after crossing the finish line in a time of 3:58.07.
+That time currently ranks 11th among UAA competitors.

 2018-19 Spartan Club Athletes of the Week: